 (1721 Campus Center Drive, SLC)

-Come explore how to incorporate social and emotional learning with language arts, dance, and visual art.
+Come explore how to incorporate dance and visual art with language arts, science, math, and social studies.

 - Instruction on teaching dance and visual art in a K-6 setting.

 - Opportunities to observe Tanner Dance teachers working with students through classes and summer camps.

 - Children's literature is used as springboards for instruction and lesson plans.

 - Workshop faculty includes seasoned Tanner Dance faculty members who have extensive experience working in the schools.

 - The workshop includes a one-day retreat to a beautiful cabin in Midway.
 Transportation and meals are provided on this day.

 - 38.00 relicensure hours, 3 USBE credits are no charge.
 University of Utah credit is available for an additional fee.

 Tuition scholarships are provided for the first 25 registrants.
 Once all scholarships are reserved, tuition is $300.00